Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Hate was forever.
 Neither of those two men truly understood it.
 And as for the real ice-bloods like Highland and Carebear…

 The Unseen bless them, they were *lucky* to keep their balance the way they did.
-They were...well, they could choose who and what they loved, and that was that.
+They were... well, they could choose who and what they loved, and that was that.
 They were natural killers to be sure, but that still wasn’t the same thing.

 They lacked commitment.